 What is an Access Control System?

 An access control system is a security solution that permits or prevents access to a particular building, space, or location.
-Once in place at your medical office, the system makes it easy to manage the access control system remotely, providing those in charge with complete and total control over who comes and goes where it counts.
+Once in place at your building or office, the system makes it easy to manage the access control system remotely, providing those in charge with complete and total control over who comes and goes where it counts.

 1. Simplified Management

 One of the most appealing aspects of using access control systems is the ability to simplify the management process of handling staff credentials, entrance security, and tracking.
 Using access control systems provides you with the ability to track and monitor all entryway activity from one remote location.

 With an access control system in place at your building or office, it is much easier to keep track of all activity, whether from your staff and customers/clients, visitors, and delivery drivers.
 You’ll want to control, for example, who has access to current and archived customer/client files.

 Records that include account numbers and personal, sensitive information are gold to thieves.
 Similarly, confidential details about your company might also be attractive.
 If any paper files or laptops go missing or there is a hacking attempt, you will have the ability to recall who has accessed your building and each individual room where the access control system is activated and in use.
 This information will be essential as you investigate what happened.

 Situations arise where you want to be able to easily change preset access times.
 Various scenarios might require building access outside of regular business hours.
 With modern access control systems, setting specific access times isn’t a problem.
 It can be done within seconds and will not interfere with the security protocols you currently have in place.

 Depending on the layout of your financial institution or financial planning office, you may want to require specific credentials for access to a specific area, like a master file room where you keep all customer/client files.
 Using badges that indicate specific credentials can also keep better track of who is provided access to what locations and spaces throughout your building.

 5. Eliminate the Hassle of Using Traditional Keys